Business.com: History

 In June 2016, Business.com was acquired by Purch Group.
-Business.com was not included in the Future plc acquisition of Purch's consumer properties.

-Content

-Business.com produces daily content, in which the staff reporters and market experts are featured.
-In 2014, the company's Daily Business Quote of the Day was featured by Time Inc. as one of the 27 Pinterest Boards that will make your life better.
-The market experts and staff provide insight for the latest news and discussions around marketing, human resources, technology, entrepreneurship, sales and finance.
-Market experts are outside contributors providing expertise and insights on trends happening in their perspective businesses.
-Market experts include Mike Volpe of Hubspot, Sarah benard of iCrossing and Aaron Kahlow of Online Marketing Institute (OMI).

-The site also features content to help make a purchasing decision including comparison charts, white papers and case studies that are non-biased for the business buyer.
+When Future plc acquired Purch's consumer properties in 2018, Business.com was not included and was instead spun off as an independent company.

 Products

-Business.com serves advertisers looking to reach the growth companies audience characterized as 20-1000 employee size.
+Business.com serves advertisers looking to reach small and mid-sized business.
 Advertising customers include some of the largest B2B brands in B2B such as Intel, Salesforce, Marketo, ADP, Sprint as well as smaller brands.
 Its suite of digital marketing products include display advertising, pay per click, email marketing, content marketing demand generation, and lead generation for sales ready leads.

 In December, 2014, the company launched LENS, a lead expansion and nurturing service, as part of their demand generation product set.

 Awards and recognition

 Business.com has been named as a Best Place to Work by the San Diego Business Journal in 2012, 2013, 2014.
 In October 2014, the website was ranked #1 on Inc.com's '50 Websites Your Startup Needs to Succeed'.